 Moderate GI: Ready-made lentil or split pea soup

 High GI: N/A

-Regular exercise is always a positive aspect of maintaining good health.
-However, if you frequently experience hypoglycemia then you may need to adjust your diet slightly depending on your exercise regime.
+Exercise is always a good thing, so a broad answer to that question is yes, it can help.
+However, it's important to remember that if you frequently experience hypoglycemia, you may need to adjust your diet slightly depending on your exercise regime.
 For some people, strenuous or sustained physical activity can cause blood glucose levels to drop.

-The best way to manage this is to eat a small snack containing both carbs and protein before exercising.
-Keep the snack small and remember to stay hydrated with plenty of water throughout your physical activity.
+The best way to manage this is to eat a small snack containing carbohydrates and protein before exercising.
+Keep the snack small, and remember to stay hydrated with plenty of water throughout your physical activity.
 Examples of pre-exercises snacks include: